angarsky/diveintopython/learn/classes/methods.md

 In Python, we can differentiate between public, private, and protected methods based on their access level.

 - **Public methods** are those that can be accessed from anywhere within or outside the class.
-- **Private methods** in a class are those that can only be accessed from inside the class.
+- **Private methods** in a Python's class are those that can only be accessed from inside the class.
 - **Protected methods** are those that can only be accessed from inside the class and its subclasses.

 ### Public Methods